 Pawtucket is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Rhode Island.
 With a population of 71,591 people and 21 constituent neighborhoods, Pawtucket is the fourth largest community in Rhode Island.
 Pawtucket has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-One of the nice things about Pawtucket is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Pawtucket is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Pawtucket in 2010 was $21,239, which is low income relative to Rhode Island, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,956 for a family of four.
+The per capita income in Pawtucket in 2010 was $22,016, which is low income relative to Rhode Island, and middle income relative to the rest of the US.
+This equates to an annual income of $88,064 for a family of four.
 However, Pawtucket contains both very wealthy and poor people as well.

 The most common language spoken in Pawtucket is English.
 Other important languages spoken here include Spanish and Portuguese.